What is the best Wi-Fi digital photo frame for my grandparents?

 Finally, you should have control over how media is received and displayed on your Wi-Fi digital photo frame.
 Settings that let you manage who can send photos to your frame are important, especially if you have kids in the house.
 This could be through whitelisting or blacklisting specific email addresses.

 A couple of the best Wi-Fi digital photo frames let you set the frame to automatically download and display new photos or other media received.
 Alternatively, you can set the frame to request a manual review when new content is received to the frame.
+If you’re going to shop for your next digital frame online, read our guide to shopping for a digital frame at Target.

 This feature often doesn’t get the attention it deserves.
 It makes a huge impact on your frame’s usability and how easily your family can stay up to date.
 One of the best ways to send pictures to your Wi-Fi digital photo frame is through mobile apps.
 They can usually handle larger quantities and file sizes.
 You can also send more photos at once, whereas email is often limited to smaller quantities.